Julcatan/Election_Results-102021/README.md

     - Raymon Anthony Doane

 - The candidate results were:
-    - Charles Casper Stockham received 23.0% of the total vote, 85,213 votes
+    - Charles Casper Stockham received 23.0% of the total vote, 85,213 votes.
-    - Diana DeGette received 73.8% of the total vote, 272,892 votes
+    - Diana DeGette received 73.8% of the total vote, 272,892 votes.
-    - Raymon Anthony Doane received 3.1% of the total vote, 11,606 votes
+    - Raymon Anthony Doane received 3.1% of the total vote, 11,606 votes.

 - The winner of the election was: